 - Oligosaccharides – They comprise three to ten monosaccharide molecules and are mostly linked by o – glycosidic bond.

-- Polysaccharides – They are long chain of monosaccharides that are bounded by glycosidic linkage.
+- Polysaccharides – They are a long chain of monosaccharides that are bounded by glycosidic linkage.

 Answer: Amino acids are biomolecules which contain two functional groups namely: carboxylic acid and amine.
 They are the derivatives of carboxylic acids in which one hydrogen atom of a carbon atom is substituted by an amino group.
 The key elements of an amino acid are carbon, hydrogen, oxygen and nitrogen through other elements may also be attached.
 Amino acids are classified according to the location of the structural-functional groups such as alpha, beta, gamma, or delta.
 Amino acids are the building blocks of proteins.
 Proteins are the second largest component of muscles, cells or tissues in the human body.